QuackenbushLab/NetworkDataCompanion/README.md

-# NetSciDataCompanion
+# NetZooDataCompanion

-An R library for preprocessing data at the Network Science Lab..
+An R library of utilities for performing analyses on TCGA and GTEx data using the Network Zoo (https://netzoo.github.io).

 # Installing